 There are a number of foods that will naturally boost the body’s level of iodine.
 Organic yogurt (Greek is best), which has exploded in popularity in recent years, is also an excellent source of probiotics.
 Strawberries and cranberries are also rich in iodine, as are dairy products, though you should be careful here; I commonly recommend avoiding pasteurized milk.
 Potatoes and organic navy beans are two vegetables you can integrate into your diet to increase iodine levels; and kelp, an edible sea vegetable, has the highest concentration of iodine on the planet.

 In addition to eating more iodine rich foods, iodine supplements can boost the iodine levels in our bodies.
-Generally, there are four types of iodine supplements that offer maximum benefit to the thyroid gland: nascent iodine, transformative Nano-colloidal detoxified iodine, Lugol’s solution iodine, and potassium iodine.
+Generally, there are four types of iodine supplements that offer maximum benefit to the thyroid gland: nascent iodine, transformative Nano-colloidal detoxified iodine, Lugol’s solution iodine, and potassium iodide.
 I recommend transformative Nano-colloidal detoxified iodine.
 This does more than just support thyroid function and optimal metabolism.
 Since the body uses iodine for much more than hormone production, a high quality supplement supports the body in other ways too,including neurological health.
 The Institute of Food, Nutrition and Health at Switzerland’s Swiss Federal Institute of Technology, in a meta-analyses of iodine deficient populations, found such populations experience an average reduction in IQ of 12-13.5 points below the norm!

 - Gessl A, Lemmens-Gruber R, Kautzky-Willer A. Thyroid disorders.
 Handb Exp Pharmacol.
 2012;(214):361-86. doi: 10.1007/978-3-642-30726-3_17.
 Review.